 Competitive

 The competitive admissions process is used for programs where the number of qualified applicants regularly exceeds the number of spaces available.
 In competitive programs, higher admission requirements and/or additional selection criteria may be required.
 The application period for this program is October 1 to February 15, each academic year.
 All supporting documentation is required by 4:30 p.m.
-(Saskatchewan time), March 1.
+(CST) on March 15.
+Where the 15th falls upon a weekend, documents will be due the following Monday.

 See Admission Processes for more information about this method of admission.